-Currently, I am a graduate research assistant @SDSU on an NSF-funded project that explores how an upper-division mathematics course (Inquiry-Oriented Dynamical Systems and Modeling) can better support future secondary school teachers, under the supervision of Dr. Chris Rasmussen, Dr. Nick Fortune, and Dr. Debra Carney.
-I also work with Dr. Steven Dow at the ProtoLab @UCSD, where we explore crowdsourcing workflows to support collective intelligence and its applications in learning.
+I am currently a graduate research assistant @SDSU on an NSF-funded project exploring how an inquiry-oriented upper-division math course can better support prospective secondary teachers, under the supervision of Dr. Chris Rasmussen, Dr. Nick Fortune, and Dr. Debra Carney.
+I also work with Dr. Steven Dow at ProtoLab @UCSD, on projects exploring how collective intelligence can support learning.

 I earned an Honours B.Sc. from the University of Toronto with a specialist in Mathematics and its Applications in Teaching and double minors in Statistics & Computer Science, and completed an M.Sc. in Applied Mathematics from the University of British Columbia.